 Calisthenics is a broad term that includes all kinds of bodyweight workouts.
 A distinct quality of these workouts is that they don’t require any equipment.
 You can do them anytime and anywhere.
-The practitioners must use their body weight to enhance strength, coordination, endurance, and flexibility.
+The individual uses their body weight as the resistance which can enhance strength, coordination, endurance, and flexibility.

-Different types of calisthenics can be done to target various muscle groups.
-You can do repetitions of each move to build that muscle while continuing the exercise.
-Most people will use calisthenics to improve their conditioning by combining the movements with HIIT workouts.
-It may also be a warm-up or cool-down for any other fitness routine.
-Or it could just be a workout of its own.
+Different types of calisthenics exercises can be performed to target various muscle groups.
+You can perform repetitions of each movement to help build muscle and increase strength.
+Most people will utilize calisthenics workouts to improve their conditioning by combining the movements with HIIT workouts.
+It may also be used as a warm-up or cool-down for other fitness routines, or it could be utilized as a workout of its own.

 Calisthenics has made a huge comeback in the fitness world.
-This is largely due to the perks it brings our way.
-This article sheds light on different types of calisthenics workouts, which will allow you to create a strategic training routine for yourself.
+This is largely due to the array of benefits that it is associated with.
+This article sheds light on different types of calisthenics workouts, which will allow you to create a strategic and effective training routine for yourself.

 What Are The 5 Types Of Calisthenics?

-Calisthenic exercises are the best way to build muscle and increase strength.
-Including multiple movements in your routine helps you to target different muscle groups.
-When you repeat each exercise 10-12 times and follow a consistent pattern, you will notice a huge difference in your fitness level.
+Calisthenic exercises can be an effective way to build muscle and increase strength.
+Including multiple movements in your routine will ensure you target different muscle groups.
+When you follow a consistent routine, that is well-designed to include all major muscle groups, you may begin to notice a huge improvement in your fitness level over time.

 Check out the different types of calisthenics exercises below:

 Military calisthenics are the OGs when it comes to regular workouts.
-They encompass the entire body and increase your heart rate (1).
-This gives you the whole package, as there is no choosing between muscle groups.
-When you do a military-level workout you can expect to improve your strength, coordination, and endurance altogether!
+They encompass muscles of the whole body and are performed at a pace that can increase your heart rate (1).
+This method really is the whole package, as the exercises performed engage multiple muscles and joints simultaneously, you can expect to improve your strength, coordination, and endurance altogether!

-Know that military calisthenics are not intended for weight loss.
-The only motive for these workouts is to remain in shape.
-They should be combined with other cardio workouts or calisthenics if you want to lose weight.
+It’s important to know that military calisthenics are not intended for weight loss.
+The motive for these workouts is to maintain and enhance fitness levels.
+They could be combined with other cardio workouts or more calisthenics exercises if you would to lose weight effectively.

 Listed below are the exercises that fall under military calisthenics: